 “In our fourth year we’ve upped the ante with radical performances in surprising locations and no less than six world premieres taking place over the course of the festival.
 With international and local talent coming together over two weekends all eyes will be on Enniskillen; a town that is fast becoming synonymous with Beckett the world over as the name of Mozart is with Salzburg and Shakespeare with Stratford.”

 So, she’ll be in NI when the registration deadline happens?

 Why the hell should her ShamHubby even factor in her projects?
 Oh yeah, because otherwise no one would give a hoot.
-Not downplaying her 15 minute avante-garde gig (or the efforts of AS or RP) but considering it’s a festival that lasts for days it’s one of the many highlights that is getting an undue amount of attention.
+Not downplaying her 15 minute avante-garde gig (or the efforts of AS or RP) but considering it’s a festival that lasts for days it’s getting an undue amount of attention.
 All of the seasoned professionals putting on their own shows must be royally miffed about that.